-Core (ELA, FLA, Math, Science, Social, PE) use % (can include Junior High non-Core Outcomes Letter Scale for formative assessment only)
+6 core courses (ELA, FLA, Math, Science, Social, PE) use % (can include Grades 7 - 9 Non-Core Grading Scale for formative assessment only)

-- Percentage grades will be given for summative assessment in all core courses (0% 100%) - Teachers can choose to use percentages, checkmarks and/or the NON-Core scale for FORMATIVE assessments as these do not count in final grades.
+- Percentage grades will be given for summative assessment in all core courses (0% 100%). - Teachers can choose to use percentages, checkmarks and/or the non-core scale for formative assessments as these do not count in final grades.